apuder/iot-workshop/04/README.md

 One issue with <a href="https://www.arduino.cc/en/Reference/Delay">`delay()`</a> is that blocks the CPU and it is not possible to do anything else during the delay because the Arduino has only one thread of execution.
+In other words, the Arduino does not support concurrent programming via the common technique of multi-threading.
 The following sketch makes use of function
 <a href="https://www.arduino.cc/en/Reference/Millis">`millis()`</a> to make the LED blink in the
 same pattern as with the sketch above: